vinceskahan/v5wiki/systemd.md

 ## How to configure weewx to run in a systemd environment

+This page has been (partially?) updated for weewx version 4.

 If your system uses systemd to manage the starting and stopping of daemons, you might want to configure weewx specifically for systemd (`weewx.service`) instead of using the traditional rc script (`/etc/init.d/weewx`).
-On most systems with systemd, the weewx rc script will still work.
+On most systems with systemd, the weewx rc script will still work and systemd commands can and should be used manage the rc script.
+If you want to run weewx as a non-root user then the systemd service route is simpler.

+Version 4 comes with even more variations in installation, with a choice between python versions.
+The instructions here might apply to your installation, or you might need to adapt them to your situation.
+Note, because of the complexity of options, _some _of the configuration parameters (for example in `/etc/default/weewx` in Debian-like systems) are still examined by `/usr/bin/weewxd`, even under this systemd.service configuration.

-### The `weewx.service` file
+### The `weewx.service` file in setup.py installations

 The weewx distribution includes a systemd "unit" file called [`weewx.service`](https://github.com/weewx/weewx/blob/master/util/systemd/weewx.service) that tells systemd how to run weewx.
 It looks something like this: